 top of page

 Exits — whether through trade sales, IPOs, or secondary transactions — are the mechanism by which startup ecosystems generate returns and recycle capital.
 The exit landscape across Germany, Austria, and Switzerland differs from the United States in timing, mechanisms, and typical multiples.
-Understanding these pathways is essential for founders planning long-term strategy and investors evaluating portfolio potential.
+Trade sales dominate, with IPO activity limited to landmark cases like AUTO1 (EUR 1.8B, 2021) and On Running (CHF 6.5B, NYSE 2021).
+This page covers stock exchanges, trade sale dynamics, secondary markets, and exit multiples across the DACH region.

 In Short